Steven Abbott

 Air Commodore Steven Abbott CBE (born 5 February 1956) is a former senior officer in the Royal Air Force.

+Biography

 He was educated at the University of East Anglia (BA) and Downing College, Cambridge (MPhil), and the University of Manchester.
-He was Commandant-General of the RAF Regiment from 2007 until February 2010, simultaneously holding the post of Air Officer of the RAF Police.
+He was Commandant-General of the RAF Regiment from 2007 until February 2010, Simultaneously holding the post of Air Officer of the RAF Police.

 He was a long-serving member of the RAF 'Cresta' Association, competing for the final time (on his penultimate day of RAF service) in 2011.

 He is a member of Chatham House and was awarded the Queen's Commendation for Valuable Service in 2000.
 He is a governor of Culford School.